-Built in 2012, St Joseph High School's Media Center and Library was simply one extraordinary piece of the Robert & Maureen O'Keefe Academic Center.
-The Media Center is a pivotal part of our school culture and community - a place where our students can receive the resources and skills needed to grow and develop as an academic learner at St Joes.
+Built in 2012, St. Joseph High School's Media Center and Library is one extraordinary element of the Robert & Maureen O'Keefe Academic Center.
+The Media Center is a pivotal part of our school culture and community - a place where our students can receive the resources and skills needed to grow and develop as academicians.

 Students come to the library to study, learn, and have a quiet place in which to work from 7:00am-5:15pm daily.
 Faculty and staff are available to assist with research or suggesting titles and online research resources.
 The Library & Media Center bears a striking resemblance to any university library where collaboration, innovation, and engaged learning takes center stage.

-Beginning in Fall 2021, the Media Center will also became home to our Student Academic Resource Center.
+Beginning in Fall 2021, the Media Center also became home to our Student Academic Center.

 Beyond the Building

-In December 2012, the Robert & Maureen O'Keefe Academic Center officially opened its doors.
-Hailed as "a new academic center to suit the dynamic and changing needs of education in the 21st century', the $4.5 million center added 20,000 square feet of classrooms, studios, seminar rooms, conference rooms, auditorium, and a large open media center to St Joseph High School's footprint.
+The Robert & Maureen O'Keefe Academic Center officially opened its doors in December 2012.
+Hailed as "an academic center to suit the dynamic and changing needs of education in the 21st century', the $4.5 million center added 20,000 square feet of classrooms, studios, seminar rooms, conference rooms, auditorium, and a large open media center to St. Joseph High School's footprint.
 It has changed forever the face of our school.